ThreeMammals/Ocelot/docs/introduction/notsupported.rst

 Swagger Alternatives
 --------------------

-An alternative could be to use the community package `MMLib.SwaggerForOcelot | GitHub <https://github.com/Burgyn/MMLib.SwaggerForOcelot>`_.
+An alternative would be to use the `MMLib.SwaggerForOcelot | GitHub <https://github.com/Burgyn/MMLib.SwaggerForOcelot>`_ community package.
-This package covers some common scenarios that you might expect from Swagger documentation over API Gateway.
+This package covers some of the common scenarios you might expect from Swagger documentation over API Gateway.